azmolmiah/salafi-directory/readme.md

   - Must have the role "publisher"
   - Only one account per organisation
   - Field validation via Mongoose
-- Upload a photo or logo for organisation
+- Upload a logo for organisation
   - Publisher only
-  - Photo will be uploaded to local filesystem
+  - logo will be uploaded to local filesystem
 - Update organisation
   - Publisher only
   - Validation on update
 - Delete organisation
   - Publisher only

-## Markaz Related
+## Centre Related

-### Duwat's

-- List all duwat's for marakiz
-- List all duwat's in general
-  - Pagination, filtering, etc
-- Get single duwat
-- Create new duwat
-  - Authenticated users only
-  - Must have the role "publisher" or "admin"
-  - Only the owner or an admin can create duwat's for a markaz
-- Update duwat's
-  - Publisher or admin
-- Delete class
-  - Publisher or admin

 ### Classes

-- List all classes for marakaz
+- List all classes
-- List all classes in general
+- List all classes for centre
   - Pagination, filtering, times, timezones etc
 - Get single class
 - Create new class
   - Authenticated users only
   - Must have the role "publisher" or "admin"
-  - Only the owner or an admin can create classes for a markaz
+  - Only the owner or an admin can create classes
 - Update classes
   - Publisher or admin
 - Delete class